signetlabdei/lorawan/README.md

 For information on how to use the underlying LoRaWAN module refer to the file `USAGE.md`, an updated version of the original module readme.

-## Known limitations ##

-The simulator is able to receive real downlink messages from the server.
-Theoretically, the server could be used to reconfigure the radio parameters of simulated devices with MAC commands.
-Unfortunately, at time of writing, there seems to be fluctuating non-synchronisation (few ms) between reception windows of devices, and gateways sending downlinks on the radio channel.
-This often causes downlinks to be lost.
-It could be solved by increasing the duration of reception windows.

 ## Getting help ##

 If you need any help, feel free to open an issue here.